Five key points for choosing the right procurement consultant

 {{totalComments}} comments

-The right procurement consultant has experience with your problem
+The right procurement consultant has experience with your challenges

 The effective procurement consultant speaks simply and clearly

-The ultimate key to choosing your future partner, like those involved in selecting an e-procurement solution, is the accessibility of the methodology.
-It is sensible to adopt an approach that is controlled by a large number of operators who can step in as a replacement, rather than being locked into an approach that only a small number of experts hold all the knowledge.
+The ultimate key to choosing your future partner, like those in force in any selection of service providers, is openness and sharing of methodology.
+It's prudent to retain an approach mastered by a large number of operators, likely to intervene in substitution, rather than letting yourself be locked into an approach of which only a small number of experts hold the know-how.

 Livre blanc